WELCOME TO ICELAND

 Your “warm” set could be shorts and T-shirt, but the running jacket may come in handy too as the weather can change rapidly.
 An extra jacket can be placed and dropped at the personal supply station at the foot of Hverfjall crater.

-In terms of footwear, the Iceland Volcano Marathon can be run in a pair of normal running shoes, but trail running shoes are recommended if running for a top placement.
+In terms of footwear, the Iceland Volcano Half Marathon can be run in a pair of normal running shoes, but trail running shoes are recommended if running for a top placement.

 Although the luggage area is manned, depositing personal belongings in the area is entirely each runner’s responsibility and the Iceland Volcano Marathon organizers are not responsible for loss or damage of personal belongings.